siddver007/django_geojson/README.md

 # django_geojson
-django_geojson  This is a django application which shows you the use of GeoJson data with django from scratch without the use of any third party geojson-libraries.
+A django application showing the use of GeoJson data with django from scratch without the use of any third party geojson-libraries.
 This app has API endpoints for users and API endpoints for the regions/ polygons created by users.
 User API endpoints let's you create a user(Http-POST-Request), retrieve user details(Http-GET-Request), update/modify user details(Http-PUT-Request), delete user data along with the geojson regions/polygons which they created(Http-DELETE-Request).
 Region/Polygon API endpoints let's you create a GeoJson polygon region(POST request), retrieve those regions/polygons which contains the specified/provided Coordinates/LatLng, update the region/polygon data, delete the regions/polygons.

------------------------------------------------------HOW TO RUN--------------------------------------------------------------
+## HOW TO RUN

 NOTE: For Linux(ubuntu distros only)-- Tested on ElementaryOS